-Detroit officers shoot, injure man who lunged at them with knife
+Detroit police shoot, injure lunging man with knife

 Detroit — A 61-year-old man is in critical condition Wednesday after police say they shot him when he lunged at them with a knife inside his west side home.